The Deco

 The Deco is a restored 1930s cinema and theatre located in the heart of Northampton, England.
-It is now operated as a venue for corporate, social and theatrical events.
+It operates as a venue for corporate, social and theatrical events.

 The Deco was designated a Grade II listed building in 2004. and originally featured a single large cinema room and theatre.
-Over the years the internal arrangement of the building has changed a couple of times and The Deco now consists of 3 main areas: A main 925 seat auditorium and 2 smaller 200 seater rooms, The Doré and The Glen, the latter being named after the original architect William Riddell Glen.
+Over the years the internal arrangement of the building has changed to consist of 3 main areas: a main 925 seat auditorium and 2 smaller 200 seater rooms, The Doré and The Glen, the latter being named after the original architect William Riddell Glen.